 Here's the hard truth: Instagram isn't just a pretty billboard.
 It's a two-way street.
 And if you're not talking directly to your audience, you're losing out.

+That's where Instagram automation comes in.
 Using an Instagram DM automation tool, you can:

 And it's all automated.